 From Zagora we follow the narrow tarmac road to M’hamid el Ghizlane, end of the road network and start of the open desert.
 Rough gravel tracks lead across the hamada (stony desert) via an isolated oasis to the vast sand sea of Erg Chegaga.
 We end the day at a luxury bivouac in a particularly remote location in a little known dune set south of Chegaga itself.

 More dunes lie ahead of us as we cross the Chegaga dunes to reach the dry salt flats of Lake Iriqi, with an eerily smooth surface allowing high speeds providing you watch out for the huge holes and ruts left by vehicles unwise enough to attempt the crossing on the rare occasions when Iriqi floods… We end the day at a comfortable Auberge in Foums Zguid.

-We follow narrow tarmac roads before joining the iconic Tiz n Tichka pass back to Marrakech across the High Atlas.
+We follow narrow tarmac roads before joining the iconic Tiz n Tichka pass back to Marrakesh across the High Atlas.
 The hairpin bends climb to 2,200 metres at the summit of the famous pass.
-We’ll arrange dinner in a comfortable hotel in Marrakech.
+We’ll arrange dinner in a comfortable hotel in Marrakesh.